Rescale standardized coefficients back to their original range after model fitting

 - model

-with the data used to fit the model.- bag
+The original data used to fit the model, in unstandardized form.- bag

-A bag of models, as result of thebag_models()
+A bag of models, as returned bybag_models().- tostd

 [logical(1)=TRUE]